Deep brain stimulation

 Side effects associated with deep brain stimulation may include:

-- Hardware complications, such as an eroded lead wire
+- Hardware complications, such as an eroded lead wire.

-- Temporary pain and swelling at the implantation site
+- Temporary pain and swelling at the implantation site.

 Possible side effects of stimulation

-- Numbness or tingling sensations
+- Numbness or tingling sensations.

-- Muscle tightness of the face or arm
+- Muscle tightness of the face or arm.

 How you prepare

-First, weigh the pros and cons
+First, weigh the pluses and minuses

-Next, preparing for surgery
+Next, prepare for surgery

 What you can expect

-During the surgery
+During the procedure

-In general, here's how surgery for deep brain stimulation works.
+In general, here's how surgery for deep brain stimulation works:

-During surgery, both the neurologist and surgeon carefully monitor your brain to help ensure correct electrode placement.
+During surgery, both the neurologist and the surgeon carefully monitor your brain to help ensure correct electrode placement.

-General anesthesia is used during this procedure.
+A medicine that puts you to sleep, known as general anesthesia, is used during this procedure.
 Wires from the brain electrodes are placed under your skin and guided down to the battery-operated pulse generator.

 After the procedure

-Deep brain stimulation involves implanting an electrode deep within your brain.
-The amount of stimulation delivered by the electrode is controlled by a pacemaker-like device placed under the skin in your chest.
-A wire that travels under your skin connects the device to the electrode.
+Deep brain stimulation involves implanting an electrode deep within the brain.
+The amount of stimulation delivered by the electrode is controlled by a pacemaker-like device placed under the skin in the chest.
+A wire that travels under the skin connects the device to the electrode.